Electroplating on Zinc or Zinc Die-Cast

-If zinc (e.g., zinc die-cast or galvanized surfaces) is already present as a substrate and an additional galvanic layer (e.g., copper, nickel, chrome, etc.) is to be applied, slightly different requirements apply compared to steel.
+If zinc (e.g. zinc die-cast or galvanized surfaces) is already present as a substrate and an additional electroplated layer (e.g. copper, nickel, chrome, etc.) is to be applied, slightly different requirements apply than for steel.
 Zinc is a relatively reactive metal and can be quickly attacked by strong acids or alkalis.
-In addition, zinc tends to form oxide layers, which can make good adhesion more difficult.
-Typically—especially for zinc die-cast—a so-called “strike” (adhesion-promoting layer) is used to ensure reliable adhesion for the subsequent topcoat.
+It also tends to form oxides, which can make good adhesion difficult.
+Therefore – especially with zinc die-cast – a so-called “strike” (adhesion-promoting layer) is typically used to ensure reliable adhesion for the subsequent top layer.
 An alkaline copper electrolyte is used as the strike layer.

-The following is a recommended process sequence for galvanically coating zinc or zinc die-cast:
+Below is a recommended process sequence for electroplating on zinc or zinc die-cast:

 -